ps2alerts/aggregator/README.md

 ### `/src/interfaces`

 This is where our code interfaces will live.
-E.g. each Handler will have an assoiciated parent Interface which each handler must adhere to.
+E.g. each Handler will have an associated parent Interface which each handler must adhere to.
 We will self-enforce usage of interfaces as it's simply **good coding practice**.

 ### `/src/logger`